rankers/ci-cd-presentation/src/notes.md

 * Testers should store test scripts in version control
 * PMs should save release plans, progress charts etc,

-Use meaningful commit messages

-* Prepend all subject with ticket number
-* Separate subject from body with a blank line
-* Limit the subject line to 50 characters
-* Capitalize the subject line
-* Do not end the subject line with a period
-* Use the imperative mood in the subject line
-* Wrap the body at 72 characters
-* Use the body to explain what and why vs. how

 ## Managing Dependencies

 ### External Libraries